 Do you perform fingerprinted background checks for all your staff?

 Yes.
-We fingerprint all of our instructors, both leads and assistants for both California and Oregon.
-We then have the State Police check all state and federal databases to ensure they are appropriate for working with children and youth.
-Our insurance company also double-checks for traffic infractions to insure clean driving records.
+We Livescan and background check all program staff to ensure they are appropriate for working with children and youth.
+Our insurance company also double-checks for traffic infractions to ensure clean driving records.

 What is the average experience of your instructors?